Also known as:

 Captive Status:

-Over 600 chicks were banded during 1985-2007, most of which were bred and fledged from the national park's assisted wild breeding programme.
+Hundreds of chicks have been banded since 1985, most of which fledged from the national park’s assisted wild breeding program.
 Not seen in other aviculture.

 Longevity: